surya-situ/frontend-machine-coding/README.md

 # Getting Started React machine coding

-This repository is consists of from basic react machine coding projects to advance machine coding projects
+This repository is consists of frontend machine coding projects to advance machine coding projects

 # Make sure you machine have already node installed